ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 If you need to amend the code before hitting `Enter`, you can use your keyboard's right and left arrows to move inside the text.
 The up and down arrows allow navigation through previously evaluated expressions.
 Typing `Enter` without a double semicolon `;;` will create a new line, so you can write multiple-line expressions this way.

-Commands beginning with a dash character `#`, such as `#quit` or `#help`, are not evaluated by OCaml; they are interpreted as commands by UTop.
+Commands beginning with a hash character `#`, such as `#quit` or `#help`, are not evaluated by OCaml; they are interpreted as commands by UTop.

 You're now ready to hack with UTop and follow through this Tour of OCaml.
-If you hit any issue with the toplevel, don't hesitate ???
+If you hit any issue with the toplevel, don't hesitate to [ask on Discuss](https://discuss.ocaml.org/).

 ## Expressions and Definitions